ssukijth0330/disney_hls_parser_new_discontinuity/README.md

 --------------
 Steps:

-0) Create a main.sr and implement "Hello World!"
+0) Create a main.rs and implement "Hello World!"
-    Ensure there is no error when running "cargo build" and "cargo run"
+    Ensure there are no errors when running "cargo build" and "cargo run"

 1) Implement the function 'pub fn parse_ext_m3u(_file: &str)' and return the MediaPlaylist
     Idea:
       - Create variables.
       - Assign the pointer to the input URL content, In this example the URL content is HLS manifest of Bigbuck_bunney
       - Skip the first line and assume it is the #EXTM3U, if not, stop with "The wrong HLS manifest format"
+      - create helper functions
-      - Set the get_url flag to off
+      - Set initial values of variables.
       - LOOP with "match" commands.
         - if the 'get_url' flag is on,
             - read next lines to get the URL of the segment,
             - if found the DISCONTINUITY tag, add a new discontinuity vector,
                - add vec[duration, url] to MediaPlayList.segments
-               - add vec[duration, url] to MediaPlayList.discontinuity and pumb up the discontinuity duration.
+               - add vec[duration, url] to MediaPlayList.discontinuity and pump up the discontinuity duration.
                - set the DISCONTINUITY flag OFF
             - set the get_url flag OFF